erin-glen/learn_analysis/README.md

 Minnemeyer and the Chesapeake Conservancy have been instrumental in piloting the use of high-resolution tree canopy data and organizing communities in the Chesapeake BayWatershed.
 Barry (Ty) Wilson (USDA FS) has provided endless support in utilizing the BIGMAP data products.
 Andrew
 Lister (USDA FS) has helped to guide data and user interface priorities through constructive review and advising.
 We are appreciative of Garrett Rose and Carolyn Ramirez from the National Resources Defense Council for their collaboration and interest in assessing federally owned forests.
 We thank
 Donna Lee for her work on the LEARN tool’s conceptualization and early pilot testing.
 We are indebted to the various communities and organizations that actively participated in the piloting of the LEARN Tool.
 Finally, we thank our GIS and web development partners, Blue Raster, for their contribution to creating and maintaining the LEARN platform.
 Eric Ashcroft (Blue Raster) has been instrumental in leading technical development and facilitating strategic engagement.

+## Contact

+Please contact Erin Glen (erin.glen@wri.org) with any questions or data requests.